TURROKS/CVE_Prioritizer/README.md

 2. Select your CVE Data source
    - **NIST NVD:** This is the default source.
-   - **NVD++:** [VulnCheck's](https://vulncheck.com/nvd2) NVD2 solves NIST's API challenges with a reliable, persistent connection to their Community NVD 2.0 API that operates at machine speed.
+   - **NVD++:** [VulnCheck's](https://vulncheck.com/nvd2) NVD2 solves NIST's API challenges with a reliable, persistent connection to their Community NVD 2.0 API that operates at machine speed use `-vc` or `--vulncheck` to select this source.
 3. Choose one of the following input methods:
    - **Single CVE:** Use the `-c` or `--cve` flags followed by the CVE ID.
    - **List of CVEs:** Provide a **comma-separated** list of CVEs using the `-l` flag.